evanwill/get-git/3-workflow.md

 Notice that `git status` now says "your branch is ahead of origin/master".
 Origin/master is the standard way to name the main branch of the remote repository.
-We finished our changes to the repository locally, now we have to add them to the version hosted on GitHub using `push`.
+We finished our changes to the repository locally, now we want to add them to the remote hosted on GitHub using `push`.

 ```
 git push origin master
 ```

 Push sends only the changes, so it is very efficient network use.
+Using `origin master` specifies which branch we want to push to in the remote repository.
+However, in most cases the command can be shortened to just `git push`.

 ## Review